themesberg/flowbite-svelte/src/routes/docs/components/typography.md

 breadcrumb_title: Svelte Typography
 component_title: Typography
 dir: Components
-description: Use the typography and the utility classes from Tailwind CSS to style text with FlowBite
+description: Use the typography and the utility classes from Tailwind CSS to style text with Flowbite
+thumnailSize: w-36
 ---

 <script>